tanya-lisoviku/web-docs-creating/docs/Deploy and Customize MkDocs.md

 ![yaml_theme.png](image/Deploy%20and%20Customize%20MkDocs/Edit%20the%20appearance%20of%20our%20site/yaml_theme.png)
 4. Write in our configuration (mkdocs.yml) the styling theme (in my case, it is “mkdocs”) and localization (for example, ru).

-➤	Localization is written to translate default elements, for example, pagination.
+➤	Localization is written to translate default elements, for example, [Pagination](# "Splitting content into pages with buttons for navigating between them.
+MkDocs supports and translates this when localizing").

 # Step 10: Committing Sources and Sending to the Git Repository